elcicd/el-CICD-docs/foundations.md

 Key characteristics the system was designed and implemented with include:

-- Support and enforcement of standards recognized as software development best practices
+* Support and enforcement of standards recognized as software development best practices
-- Ease of maintenance
+* Ease of maintenance for operators
-- Ease of integration for software development teams
+* Ease of integration for software development teams
-- Transparency to all users
+* Transparency to all users
-- The ability to collect and collate metrics from all software development Projects
+* The ability to collect and collate metrics from all software development Projects
-- Full automation of builds and deployments of applications onto OKD
+* Full automation of builds and deployments of applications onto OKD

 ## Goals